 The University offers several bursaries and scholarships.
 For the latest information please visit the fees, funding and scholarships section of the website.

-Our open events are a great opportunity to meet our postgraduate teaching staff and students, visit the University, find out about the courses we offer as well as the bursaries and funding opportunities.
+Our open events are a great opportunity to meet our postgraduate teaching staff and students, visit the University, and to find out about the courses we offer as well as the bursaries and funding opportunities.
 Browse our open days and book online.
 Alternatively, you can take a look around Nottingham Trent University from the comfort of your own home via our Virtual Open Day.